Last Updated on April 4, 2021 by Dani

 Casa Kreyenberg in Valparaiso Chile

 Sometimes we imagine ourselves running a bed and breakfast one day, and if we ever do, we hope we stay as down to earth as the owners of this great spot in Valpo.
 We stayed here for a week and would return again and again.
 Read the Hotel Tip of the Week here.

 Hostel de la Viuda, Punta del Diablo, Uruguay

 This beach town is so relaxed and spread out compared to chic global beach spot Punta del Este a few hours up the road.
 Most visitors rent out the gorgeous houses here, but we stayed at Hostel de la Viuda, which was relatively inexpensive with a super clean and well-stocked kitchen, friendly staff, fast wi-fi, good music and adorable pets.
-Hotel Tip of the Week: Coming soon!
+Here’s the full review.

 And a thousand times thank you!

 A huge THANK YOU to everyone who has been following our journey!
 Those of you who read our posts, stay up to date with our whereabouts and leave comments on our Facebook page, email us your travel plans and questions and use our travel articles to plan your own trips or even decide to break free entirely – we just can’t thank you enough!
 Nothing makes our day more than the heartfelt emails from people who have followed our recommendations for a favorite food spot or hotel and loved it as much as we did, and nothing inspires us more than the emails from those who have decided to bite the bullet and make travel a lifestyle as a result of what goes on here on our website.
 Three years ago we never dreamed we could have an impact like that, even for one person, and we couldn’t be more thankful that you are here!